danielatrivella/NP3_MS_Workflow/README.md

     - To install on Unix OS run the following terminal command in the folder where the Anaconda installer was downloaded (replace 'Anaconda_installer_name' by the name of the downloaded file):

         ```
-        $ sh Anaconda_installer_name.sh
+        sh Anaconda_installer_name.sh
         ```

         - During installation when asked 'Do you wish the installer to initialize Anaconda3 by running conda init?' answer 'yes'

-        - If you answer 'no', then you need to manually type the command `$ conda init` before using Anaconda.
+        - If you answer 'no', then you need to manually type the command `conda init` before using Anaconda.

 To verify if the Anaconda installation was successful, open a **new** terminal window and type:

 ```
-$ conda
+conda
 ```